Submissions for IRPS 2017 have been extended to October 25, 2016!

 Please read everything on this screen before submitting your paper.

-The 2016 IEEE International Reliability Physics Symposium will be held April 17-21, 2016 at the Hilton Pasadena, Pasadena, CA, USA.
+The 2017 IEEE International Reliability Physics Symposium will be held

 IRPS offers its attendees technical sessions, tutorials, workshops, a year-in-review seminar and a poster session, all covering state-of-the-art developments in the reliability physics of electronic and optoelectronic devices, materials, and systems.
 Attendees returning from the IRPS will be better equipped to solve critical reliability problems and develop effective qualification procedures that affect their companies’ bottom line.

-Abstracts are due by 11:59 PM EDT on October 12, 2015.
+Abstracts are due by 11:59 PM EDT on October 25, 2016.
 All abstracts must be submitted electronically.
 Only pdf file format can be accepted.
 Abstracts exceeding two pages in length will not be accepted; the paper size must be either 8.5″ x 11″ (Letter) or A4.
 The minimum allowable font size is 10 point Times New Roman or 11 point Calibri.
 Abstracts typically contain one page of text and one page of figures.
 The work described in your abstract must be original.
 The abstract should highlight the novelty of the work and place it in the context of previous works.
-Specific results, e.g. data or model equations, must be provided to demonstrate that the work is complete and to allow for the outcomes to be evaluated.
+Specific results (e.g. data or model equations) must be provided to demonstrate that the work is complete and to allow for the outcomes to be evaluated.
 Following abstract review, full manuscripts of accepted papers will be due before the conference.

-Late Paper Submission: Space permitting, full-length manuscripts with late breaking news may be considered for inclusion in the conference/proceedings.
-Late Papers Must Be Received By: January 11, 2016.
+Full-length manuscripts with late breaking news may be considered for inclusion in the conference/proceedings.
+These are due by January 6, 2017.

 YOUR ORIGINAL PAPERS AND POSTERS ARE SOLICITED, which: